Rare spat between Serbia and Russia after US-brokered deal

 The announcement provided Trump with a diplomatic win ahead of the November presidential election and furthers his administration’s push to improve Israel’s international standing.

-The agreement also calls on Serbia to diversify its energy supplies which are now fully in Russia’s hands – something unlikely to be approved by Moscow.
+The agreement also calls on Serbia to diversify its energy supplies, which are now fully in Russia’s hands — something unlikely to be approved by Moscow.